OHI-Science/ohi-global/README.md

 Here is a [link](https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/13rYgPYu9PgqsRTpkXikqVuDtdKZUN5Vs1yOsP5Do5ys/edit?usp=sharing) to a summary of each data layer so far.

 ###Working on now:
+* **

+* **Prepare Toolbox for 2015** I will do this soon so we can start looking at the outputs when we add new data.

-* **Summarizing the information**  Still need to get through about half of the pressures and all of the resilience measures.
+* **Summarizing the information**  Still need to review the resilience measures.
 I also need to look through issues and "new data" references.
 As I go through the data, I will also record instances of gap-filling in this [issue](https://github.com/OHI-Science/issues/issues/351).

-* **Organizing pressure reference points** Create a table that indicates the reference points used to rescale the pressures (https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/1FMSqD4vBxYTBCsyejFnOdw-MfE_DgGetZ3B0CS8-fto/edit?usp=sharing).

 * **LSP** Updates to these data.
 Casey is running the python script [Issue 355](https://github.com/OHI-Science/issues/issues/355).
 We have prepared a version of the data.
 Casey is going to provide details on the process to determine whether any of the data processing should change.
 I notice that the function to calculate status/trend needs to be updated (mostly to get away from reshape functions).
 Casey is interested in ultimately migrating the arcGIS steps into R or other open software (I will put this in future ideas).

 * **Pressure: Acid** Jamie is getting these spatial data together.
-I have a question about whether there are biological data we could use to scale the data.
+I have a question about whether there are biological data we could use to scale the data, but since we are using difference data this might be difficult as Jamie has pointed out.

 * **Pressures: General** Our pressure layers for 2008 and 2013 are typically aggregated data for several years (e.g., sst=2000-2005 and 2005-2010, etc).
 So, is it worth updating these?
 If so, what is the best approach?